New to brewing and want to know all about the different types of hops? You’ve found the right guide.

 Behold, the hop plant.

-But there are as many types of hops as there are reasons to love them.
-Good thing us beer nuts (that’s the socially acceptable way of referring to our condition) have already done all the research for you.
+There are as many types of hops as there are reasons to love them (as in, lots).
+Good thing homebrewing fanatics have already done all the research for you!

 They’re the flower of the hop plant, also known to very smart people as humulus lupulus.

 They are the bringers of balance in the beer world.
 Without them, your beer would be dull, sweet, and flavorless.

 Just like chefs add herbs and spices to their creations to entice the palettes of diners, so do brewers for beer drinkers.

 Hops are added to beer during the brewing process for several reasons: